Emerging {\gamma}-soft-like spectrum in 196Pt in the SU3-IBM (I): Some discussions about the emerging -softness

 In previous discussions, spectra and low-lying $B(E2)$ values of various $\gamma$-soft rotational modes in different nuclear structure theories are very similar, so distinguishing various $\gamma$-softness in different theories is becoming extremely important.
 New $\gamma$-softness in the normal states of Cd nuclei can be only described by the SU3-IBM.
-However the spherical nucleus puzzle is still full of debates \cite{Garrett19,Garrett20,Nomura18,Leviatan18}.
-A complete description of $^{110,112}$Cd including configuration mixing, like Ref. \cite{Ramos11,Gavrielov19,Ramos19,Ramos20,Gavrielov22}, is in progress. $B(E2)$ values between higher levels are useful, such as the $0_{3}^{+}$, $2_{4}^{+}$ and $2_{5}^{+}$ states.
+However the spherical nucleus puzzle is still full of debates \cite{Garrett19,Garrett20,Nomura18,Leviatan18}. \textbf{A detailed study on $^{108-120}$ Cd with other SU(3) higher-order interactions have been recently performed \cite{wang24}.} A complete description of $^{110,112}$Cd including configuration mixing, like Ref. \cite{Ramos11,Gavrielov19,Ramos19,Ramos20,Gavrielov22}, is in progress. $B(E2)$ values between higher levels are useful, such as the $0_{3}^{+}$, $2_{4}^{+}$ and $2_{5}^{+}$ states.
 Quadrupole moments of the low-lying states may provide great value in distinguishing among the various models.

-Though a lot of theoretical work still needs to be done, we expect that many observations in $\gamma-$soft nuclei might be described by the SU3-IBM in a unified way. \textrm{E(5)}-like $\gamma$-softness in $^{82}$Kr is found in the new model \cite{zhou23}.
+Though a lot of theoretical work still needs to be done, we expect that many observations in $\gamma$-soft-like nuclei might be described by the SU3-IBM in a unified way. \textrm{E(5)}-like $\gamma$-softness in $^{82}$Kr is found in the new model \cite{zhou23}.
 Each interaction in the SU3-IBM has a clear geometric meaning, and different from common considerations in microscopic theory, such as SD-pair shell model \cite{Luo98,Zhao00}.
 In the microscopic theory, various deformations resulting from the proton-neutron interactions can give rise to different deformation shapes, including the $\gamma$-soft rotational mode \cite{Luo,He19}.
 In the SU3-IBM, this is not so, and specific interaction corresponds to certain shape, and the $\gamma$-softness is an emergent phenomenon, which can not be expected before numerical calculations.
 How to understand this point is an interesting problem.
 From the existing results, the SU3-IBM is closer to the geometric collective model \cite{Bohr75}.
 It seems important to investigate further the emerging $\gamma$-softness in the geometric model \cite{Fortunato05,Fortunato16}.